-Monitoring of inclinometers has been undertaken in accordance with the procedures detailed in Section 1.2 of this report and results are presented in Appendix C and D. The replacement inclinometer graphs consist of up to seven readings taken by the contractor during site works from 8th September to 22nd October 2010 and separately, baseline readings recorded by Mouchel on 2nd - 3rd February with follow up readings in June 2011.
+Monitoring of inclinometers has been undertaken in accordance with the procedures detailed in Section 1.2 of this report and results are presented in Appendix C and D. In addition to this, the replacement inclinometer graphs consist of up to seven readings taken by the contractor during site works from 8th September to 22nd October 2010 and separately, baseline readings recorded by Mouchel on 2nd - 3rd February with follow up readings in June 2011, December 2011 and June 2012.

-Groundwater levels have been recorded from the Initial Full Suite Survey (15th July 2009) up to the Fifth Full Suite monitoring of June 2011.
+Groundwater levels have been recorded from the Initial Full Suite Survey (15th July 2009) up to the Seventh Full Suite monitoring of June 2012.
 A comparison of the readings show a wide variation in depth changes, illustrating variations in tidal levels and the groundwater regimes that are active across the sites of Scarborough South Cliff.